bennyandresen/jujutsu.el/README.md

 ## Status

 This is very much a work in progress and primarily serves as a personal experiment.
-The code reflects my background as a Clojurist, so expect some idiosyncrasies.
+The code reflects my background as a Clojurist, so expect some idiosyncrasies, when coming from a Emacs Lisp mindset.

 While you're welcome to try it out or fork it, I'm not currently accepting pull requests or issues.
 The project needs significant work before it would be ready for MELPA or general use.